-TikTok pays royalties to music rights holders, but the payment model differs fundamentally from Spotify or Apple Music.
+TikTok pays royalties to music rights holders, but the payment model differs from Spotify or Apple Music.
 Understanding this model changes how you evaluate TikTok campaign success.

-Payment Model
+How Does TikTok's Payment Model Work?

 This means:

-- 1,000 videos using your sound with 0 views = approximately $30
+- 1 million streams across videos using your sound = approximately $7-13

 TikTok only pays royalties for music delivered through licensed distributors with TikTok agreements.
 This includes DistroKid, TuneCore, CD Baby, Ditto Music, UnitedMasters, AWAL, and most other established distributors.